This Meatball Sub features tender homemade meatballs simmered in marinara, loaded into a toasted bun, and topped with melty Italian cheese.

 Meatball Subs

-This Meatball Sub is filled with juicy, tender homemade meatballs that have been simmered in a delicious marinara sauce, loaded into a toasted bun and topped off with melty Italian cheese.
+This Meatball Sub packs juicy homemade meatballs simmered in marinara, stuffed in a toasted bun, and topped with melty Italian cheese.
+So delicious!

 Ingredients